red-perfume/red-perfume.github.io/markdown/what-is-atomization.md

 <nav class="a b">Example</nav>
 ```

-And the classmap that is generated can even be used in your JavaScript.
+And the generated classmap can be used in your JavaScript.

 **Vue.js example:**